Conrado Krainer

-Between Archive and Dream - Images for a Time in Crisis.
+Between Archive and Dreams – Images for a Time of Crises.

 Nourished by these two types of traces — the photographic document and oneiric memory — artificial intelligence operates as a machine of historical imagination.
 The generated images belong neither entirely to the past nor to the present: they are unstable, fragmented landscapes, traversed by atmospheres of collapse, displacement, loss, and suspension.

-Dreams, traditionally understood as expressions of the individual unconscious, are here approached as manifestations of a collective unconscious shaped by wars, health crises, economic collapses, and profound political ruptures, such as the emergence of the Soviet Union and the consolidation of the Cold War through the formation of the so-called Iron Curtain.
+Dreams, traditionally understood as expressions of the individual unconscious, are here approached as manifestations of a collective unconscious shaped by wars, health crises, economic collapses, and profound political ruptures.
 The anxieties inscribed in these accounts — fear, displacement, ruin, silence, devastation — resonate in unsettling ways with the contemporary world, marked by new wars, the recent trauma of the pandemic, the intensification of climate crises, and global geopolitical instability.

 Within this context, the project aligns itself with a contemporary reactivation of the surrealist spirit, not as a formal style, but as a strategy for confronting reality through delirium, fabulation, and a rupture with the modern logic of the image as proof.
 Here, photography abandons its status as a stable document and asserts itself as a field of instability, reinvention, and imagination.